cmccomb/google-scholar-for-github-pages/index.md

 title: Google Scholar for GitHub Pages
 ---

-# How to use
+# Setup
-Using it is pretty simple!
 1. Download your Google Scholar publications in a csv.
 Make sure you get all of them.
 2. Upload that csv file to the `_data/` directory of your site directory and make sure its named `citations.csv`.
 3. Download the `publications` include file from this repository ([here](https://github.com/cmccomb/google-scholar-for-github-pages/blob/main/_includes/publications)).
 4. Upload that file to the `_includes/` directory of your site.
 5. You're ready to go!
 See below for some different use cases.

-# Examples
+# Inputs
 You can use this include file to slice and dice your publications in several different ways by passing different parameters.
 All parameters are optional.
-Parameters can also be used together - when used together, they implicitly have an AND relationship.
-All parameters should be specified as strings.
+Parameters can be used together - when used together, they implicitly have an AND relationship.

 | Include Parameter | Description |
 | :----------------- | :----------- |